Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Governing Vessel 24.5

 Another powerful acupressure therapy point for treating anxiety is the Governing Vessel 24.5 or the Third Eye Point.
-One finds this point exactly between your eyebrows where the bridge of the nose meets your forehead.
+One finds this point precisely between your eyebrows, where the bridge of the nose meets your forehead.
 Bring your palms together and place them on this point while closing your eyes.
 Press the Acupoint with your index finger for one minute and take long, slow breaths.
-This will help your body to calm down and is great for anxiety, insomnia, eye problems, vertigo, dizziness, nose congestion, and headaches.
+This will help your body to calm down and is excellent for anxiety, insomnia, eye problems, vertigo, dizziness, nose congestion, and headaches.

 Conception Vessel 17 – CV 17: